ashwwwin/furi/README.md

 Furikake is an easy to use, local CLI & API for MCP management.

 - Download MCPs [from GitHub]
+- Supports MCP's built with Typescript & Javascript. _Python (maybe in the future)._
 - Fully featured CLI (with pretty loading)
 - HTTP API Routes (uses Bun http, stdio to http, clear and standard routes)
 - Process state management [with PM2]